Homewrecker (song)

-"Homewrecker" is a song co-written and recorded by American country music singer Gretchen Wilson.
-It was the fourth and final single from her 2004 debut album, Here for the Party, and was released to radio in January 2005.
-The song was her fourth consecutive Top Ten hit, reaching #2 on the country singles charts.
-Wilson wrote this song with Rivers Rutherford and George Teren.
+"Homewrecker" is a song by American country music artist Gretchen Wilson, released on February 22, 2005, as the fourth and final single from her debut studio album Here for the Party (2004).
+It was written by Wilson, George Teren, and Rivers Rutherford, with the song also being produced by Joe Scaife and Mark Wright.
+It peaked at number two on the US Hot Country Songs chart.

 Content

 In "Homewrecker," the female narrator addresses another female who wants to commit adultery with the narrator's lover.
 The narrator refers to this other woman as a "homewrecker," and threatens to "go to kickin' [her] pretty little butt.".

 Critical reception

 Johnny Loftus of Allmusic said that Wilson "happily belts out the harder edges" of the song, contrasting it with Wilson's vocal performance on the ballad "When I Think About Cheatin'."
 In Rolling Stone, Jon Caramanica also contrasted "Homewrecker" with other songs on the album, saying that its role of "moral arbiter" was "just as impassioned" as the other "country persona[s]" on the album.
 Stylus Magazine critic Josh Love compared the song's sound to that of the Dixie Chicks and said that it was "less about cloistered worship than a real-world application of the life-affirming principles first put forth by" the Dixie Chicks and Shania Twain.
 Kevin John Coyne, reviewing the song for Country Universe, gave it a negative rating.
 He stated that the song sounds like more of "a rip-off of than a homage to Loretta Lynn."